jeffhammond/mukautuva/README.md

 ## Errhandler callbacks

-We initially did somethign similar to the above, before we discovered that it is legal - and practiced by the MPICH test suite - to free an errhandler and still use it.
+It is legal - and practiced by the MPICH test suite - to free an errhandler and still use it.
 We solved this by using the function pointer as the attribute directly.
 Obviously, the function pointer itself cannot go out of scope,